TXII

-The LTI TXII is a hackney carriage (London hail taxi) manufactured by LTI.
-It is the second model following the modernisation and re-design of the London taxi that began with the TX1.
+The LTI TXII is a hackney carriage (London hail taxi) manufactured by LTI from 2002 to 2006.
+It is the second model following the modernisation and redesign of the London taxi that began with the TX1.

 The vehicle has a handful of differences from its predecessor including a change of engine from Nissan to the intercooled Ford Duratorq, which, according to the manufacturer increases torque by 21%.
 The remaining modifications are largely cosmetic or are minor improvements to the design and equipment on the TX1.
 It was available with a five-speed manual or a four-speed automatic.

 It was succeeded by the TX4.